Basic Concept

 Initiatives Related to Generative AI

 Generative AI services available to the public are useful for improving operational efficiency and generating new ideas, but concerns about authenticity and copyrights, as well as the risk of leaking confidential information, have also been raised.
-Therefore, guidelines for the use of generated AI were established on July 1, 2023, and deployed to Group companies.
+Therefore, guidelines for the use of generated AI were established in July 2023, and deployed to Group companies.
 Each company will tune and customize the guidelines to optimize them for their own needs and prohibitions and to ensure appropriate use and management.

 Specific Activities of the Group Companies